How to Watch the WNBA on Wednesday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Mercury look to pull off a road win at the Liberty on Wednesday at 7:00 PM ET.
+The Sun go on the road to face the Sky on Wednesday at 12:00 PM ET.

 How to Watch